Universal Decay of Mutual Information and Conditional Mutual Information in Gapped Pure- and Mixed-State Quantum Matter

 For ground states of commuting-projector models describing topological orders, Eqs.~\eqref{eq:decay1} and \eqref{eq:decay2} can be verified directly.
 In fact, when $\dist(A,C)$ is larger than some $O(1)$ value, both MI and CMI in these models vanish, \ie $I_\rho(A:C|B)=I_\rho(A:C)=0$ \cite{Flammia_2017}.

 Some topological orders cannot be described by commuting-projector Hamiltonians, such as 2D chiral states.
-However, Eqs. \eqref{eq:decay1} and \eqref{eq:decay2} still hold for all bosonic 2D chiral states.
-To see it, denote by $\rho$ such a ground state and by $F$ its underlying unitary fusion category \cite{Kitaev2005}.
+However, Eqs. \eqref{eq:decay1} and \eqref{eq:decay2} still hold for all bosonic 2D chiral states on closed manifolds.
+To see it, denote by $\rho$ such a gapped ground state and by $F$ its underlying unitary fusion category \cite{Kitaev2005}.
 Stacking $\rho$ with its time reversal partner $\rho_t$ leads to $\rho\otimes\rho_t$, which is a topological phase with modular tensor category $Z(F)$, the Drinfeld center of $F$ \cite{Muger2003, Davydov2010}.
 Since such a phase always has a representative described by the Levin-Wen commuting-projector model \cite{Kirillov2010, Balsam2010, Balsam2010a, Kirillov2011, LevinWen2005}, all states in the entire phase, including $\rho\otimes\rho_t$, satisfy Eqs. \eqref{eq:decay1} and \eqref{eq:decay2}.
 The von Neumann entropy in any region for $\rho\otimes\rho_t$ is twice of that for $\rho$, so $\rho$ itself satisfies Eqs. \eqref{eq:decay1} and \eqref{eq:decay2}.

-More generally, it is believed (but not proved yet) that for any topological order, stacking it with its time reversal partner results in a topological phase that has a commuting-projector representative.
+More generally, it is believed (but not proved yet) that for any topological order, such as fermionic chiral phases, stacking it with its time reversal partner results in a topological phase that has a commuting-projector representative.
 Assuming this, all topological orders satisfy Eqs. \eqref{eq:decay1} and \eqref{eq:decay2}.

 Turning to open systems, it was shown that for a large class of mixed-state phases, there exists a representative state where the MI and CMI vanish \cite{MixedStateEllison2025,yang2025topologicalmixedstatesaxiomatic}.